-British hope Konta scrapes into round two of Wimbledon
+Konta and Edmund fly British flag

 Konta, a semi-finalist last year, lost control of a match she seemed to have in her pocket and was mightily relieved to escape a sticky Court Two with victory, having squandered five match points in the second-set tiebreak.

-With Andy Murray missing, Konta, seeded 22, and men’s 21st seed Kyle Edmund are shouldering the hopes of the home nation — a burden Konta seemed to be handling well for a set-and-a-half against tricky 21-year-old Vikhlyantseva.
+With Andy Murray missing the tournament due to injury, Konta, seeded 22nd, and men’s 21st seed Kyle Edmund are shouldering the hopes of the home nation.

+Edmund enjoyed a routine 6-2 6-3 7-5 win over Australian Alex Bolt and is the last British man left standing after teenager Jay Clarke fell in five sets to Ernests Gulbis.

+Konta seemed to be heading for a relatively comfortable win against tricky 21-year-old Vikhlyantseva.

 She broke serve at 5-5 on her way to taking a tight opening set and had points for a double-break in the second set when Vikhlyantseva served at 2-4.

-Konta failed to push home her advantage, however, and dropped serve in the next game.
+Konta failed to push home her advantage, however, and dropped serve in the next game when she fired a forehand over the baseline having battled back from 0-40 to 30-40.

-Vikhlyantseva then held and Konta found herself in a difficult situation at 4-5 when she failed to punish a short ball and saw a backhand winner flash past her.
+Vikhlyantseva then held and Konta found herself in a difficult situation at 4-5 when she failed to punish a short ball and watched a backhand winner flash past her.

-She saved the set point with a superb deep forehand from wide but a crass attempt at a dropshot handed Vikhlyantseva another chance to take the match into a decider.
+She saved the set point with a superb deep forehand after being pushed wide but a crass attempt at a dropshot handed Vikhlyantseva another chance to take the match into a decider.

-Konta saved that one too but in the tiebreak she let a 6-2 lead evaporate and then served a double-fault at 7-6.
+Konta saved that one too but in the tiebreak she huffed and puffed as a 6-2 lead evaporated.

-She got the job done at the sixth attempt though with an easy volley into an open court.
+She double-faulted at 7-6 but held her nerve to knock off the next two points, finishing the match with an easy volley.

-Dominika Cibulkova will provide a further test for Konta in round two.
+“First rounds are always tricky.
+The conditions were tricky, breezy and gusty, it didn’t make it easy,” Konta, who was beaten by Venus Williams in the semis last year, told reporters.

+“I am playing this championships independent of what happened last year.
+I am a littler wiser this year, working hard to be here for a full two weeks.”

+Her next hurdle is experienced Slovakian Dominika Cibulkova while Edmund will play either Japan’s Yuichi Sugita or American qualifier Bradley Klahn.

-Reporting by Martyn Herman; editing by Clare Fallon
+Reporting by Martyn Herman; editing by Clare Fallon and Ed Osmond